mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

     --n-estimators 50
 ```

 The above command does not only train a model, but also evaluates it according to common measures and prints the evaluation results.
 It does also demonstrate how algorithmic parameters can be controlled via command line arguments.
-In the documentation, we provide more details on the [integration of custom algorithms](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/runnables.html) and the capabilities of the [command line API](https://mlrl-boomer.readthedocs.io/en/latest/user_guide/testbed/index.html).

 ### 🏁 Advantages